 Depending on the IaaS vendor you choose, there are different options available for handling IDM.
 There are also SAML add-ons available in the Atlassian Marketplace for connecting Atlassian products to SAML providers if SAML is an acceptable solution for your organization.

 Evaluating the best option for you

-Once you know whether Data Center is the right option for you, check out the available templates for Atlassian’s products on AWS and Azure.
-Although you may want to customize the configuration, the templates are a helpful way to evaluate the products in an IaaS environment.
+Once you know whether Data Center is the right option for you, check out the available templates for evaluating Atlassian’s products on AWS and Azure.
+We recommend using these templates for trial only, and that you customize them for a production deployment.